rails/rails/guides/source/active_record_encryption.md

 ## Protected Console Accesses

-The gem [`console1984`](https://github.com/basecamp/console1984) lets you protect access to encrypted data during Rails console sessions.
+Anyone with access to the Rails console can decrypt encrypted data.
+To protect access to encrypted data during Rails console sessions you can use the [`console1984`](https://github.com/basecamp/console1984) gem.
 ## API

 ### Basic API